ARM-software/CMSIS-Stream/Examples/runtime_mode/README.md

-# README
+# RUNTIME MODE EXAMPLE

-It is an example of runtime mode : the graph can be changed at runtime without recompiling.
+In this example, the graph can be changed at runtime without recompiling.

 Runtime mode has **lot of** security consequences.
 The data representing the graph to create and run should have to be validated before being used.
 This validation can be complex and it may not even be possible to fully validate everything.